-The danger of religious syncretism
+The danger of mixing in paganism

 Christmas and its traditions are not the only example of paganism being mixed with worship of the true God.
 The Old Testament records that religious syncretism (the blending of different religious traditions together) was a constant problem ancient Israel had throughout its history.

 God warned in His law that His people are not to worship Him using the practices of other pagan nations (Deuteronomy 12:30-31).
 Instead He tells us to carefully observe what He has commanded (verse 32).

 The prophet Elijah had to confront Israel about integrating Baal worship (a Canaanite god) with the worship of the true God.
 Here is how Elijah addressed this: “How long will you falter between two opinions?
 If the LORD is God, follow Him; but if Baal, follow him” (1 Kings 18:21).

 In other words, don’t blend the worship of Baal with worship of the true God.
 Worship one or the other—but not both!

 Yet the people didn’t know how to answer.
 Why?
 Because after years of false practices passed from generation to generation, the people themselves did not know what was true anymore.